Rabbi YY Jacobson

 Helpless Critics

 Some people are simply chronic complainers.
-They will gaze at their wife, children, relatives, and community members and all they will see are flaws, deficiencies, mishaps, and negative attributes.
+They will gaze at their wife, children, relatives, and community members, and all they will see are flaws, deficiencies, mishaps, and negative attributes.

 Some people never stop criticizing everybody and everything.
 While some see the good in everybody, even in the worst situation or person, these characters manage to somehow see the evil in everybody and in everything.
 They can always show you how everyone has an “agenda,” and everyone is driven by ulterior motives; there are smelly carcasses everywhere.

 Are they right?
 They may be partially, or even completely correct.
 Every person has flaws.
 Even the greatest saint has demons; even a great man usually has some skeleton—a corpse—in his closet.
-That is why we need a Torah to guide us, and that is why the Torah asks of us to never stop working on ourselves, to challenge our conventions, to scrutinize our motives, to refine our behavior, to make amends of our mistakes.
+That is why we need a Torah to guide us, and that is why the Torah asks us to never stop working on ourselves, to challenge our conventions, to scrutinize our motives, to refine our behavior, and to make amends for our mistakes.
 But why is that the only thing you manage to observe?

 The “Holy” Preacher

 A renowned Maggid (traveling preacher) arrived one day at the hometown of Reb Shmuel Munkes, a noted disciple of Rabbi Shneur Zalman of Liadi, who was a deeply pious man with an incredible sense of humor.
-After reading his letter of approbation, lauding him as a tzaddik wont to wander from town to town for the sole purpose of inspiring fellow Jews, the townspeople—who were simple, G-d fearing, innocent Jews—invited him to preach.
+After reading his letter of approbation, lauding him as a tzaddik wont to wander from town to town for the sole purpose of inspiring fellow Jews, the townspeople—who were simple, G-d-fearing, innocent Jews—invited him to preach.

-Throughout his sermon the Maggid berated his fine audience, chastising them for “dreadful sins.”
-He rebuked them, for being such terrible, lowly and horrendous Jews, evoking G-d’s wrath.
+Throughout his sermon, the Maggid berated his fine audience, chastising them for “dreadful sins.”
+He rebuked them, for being such terrible, lowly, and horrendous Jews, evoking G-d’s wrath.
 He proceeded to describe in vivid detail the severe punishment that awaited them as a result of their evil ways.
 When finished, the proud orator quickly retired to his room, leaving his crestfallen audience to wail over their horrific moral state and the Divine retribution about to befall them.

 No sooner had he made himself comfortable, when a man walked into his room.
 It was Reb Shmuel himself.

-Reb Shmuel took out a long knife and a sharpening stone entered his room.
+Reb Shmuel took out a long knife, and a sharpening stone entered his room.
 He proceeded to sharpen his knife.

 After a few tense and wordless moments, the Maggid broke the silence.
 “What’s this all about?” he asked with a look of astonishment.